JeremyFenwick/jf.github.io/index.markdown

 }
 ```

 The *try* pattern is also excellent for parsing relative to other languages in my experience.
 One of the reasons I prefer C# for these challenges is that over networks we have to assume we will get partial messages and this approach naturally accommodates that requirement.
 Spans are also great for slinging buffer references around.
+Other languages have

 ```csharp
 private static bool TryParseString(ReadOnlySpan<byte> data, int length, ref int consumed, out string value)